Diabetes Type 1 and 2 - whats the difference?

 Chronic pain and the Pain proposal – have your say

 Pfizer life is brought to you by Pfizer limited.
-CA0001135 date of preparation May 2011.
+SHS099 Date of preparation October 2013.

 The information provided on this site is intended for general information and education and is not intended to be a substitute for advice provided by a doctor or other qualified healthcare professional